 We conducted our audits in accordance with the standards of the PCAOB.
-Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement, whether due to error or fraud.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement, whether due to error or fraud.
 Our audits included performing procedures to assess the risks of material misstatement of the financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
 Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements.
 Our audits also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the financial statements.
 We believe that our audits provide a reasonable basis for our opinion.

-Critical Audit Matter
+Critical Audit Matters

-The critical audit matter communicated below is a matter arising from the current period audit of the financial statements that was communicated or required to be communicated to the audit committee and that: (1) relates to accounts or disclosures that are material to the financial statements and (2) involved our especially challenging, subjective or complex judgments.
-The communication of the critical audit matter does not alter in any way our opinion on the financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing separate opinions on the critical audit matter or on the accounts or disclosures to which it relates.
+The critical audit matters communicated below are matters arising from the current period audit of the financial statements that were communicated or required to be communicated to the audit committee and that: (1) relate to accounts or disclosures that are material to the financial statements and (2) involved our especially challenging, subjective or complex judgments.
+The communication of critical audit matters does not alter in any way our opinion on the financial statements, taken as a whole, and we are not, by communicating the critical audit matters below, providing separate opinions on the critical audit matters or on the accounts or disclosures to which they relate.

-As described in Note 3 of the financial statements, the Bank's allowance for loan losses totaled \$5.0 million as of June 30, 2022.
-The allowance for loan losses for originated loans consists of two components: the specific reserve for loans individually evaluated and deemed impaired of \$234 thousand and the general reserve for larger groups of homogeneous loans collectively evaluated for impairment of \$4.4 million.
-The allowance for loan losses for purchased loans consists of \$348 thousand.
-The collectively evaluated component of the allowance for loan losses for originated loans, or qualitative reserve, is based on historical loss experience adjusted for qualitative factors by loan segment.
+As described in Note 1 and Note 3 of the financial statements, the Bank's allowance for loan losses totaled \$7.3 million as of June 30, 2023.
+The allowance for loan losses for originated loans consists of two components: the specific reserve for loans individually evaluated and deemed impaired of \$383 thousand and the general reserve for larger groups of homogeneous loans collectively evaluated for impairment of \$5.5 million.
+The allowance for loan losses for purchased loans consists of \$1.4 million.
+The collectively evaluated component of the allowance for loan losses for originated loans, or general reserve, is based on historical loss experience adjusted for qualitative factors by loan segment.
 As described in Note 1 of the financial statements, the qualitative factors used by the Bank include considerations such as the levels and trends in delinquencies and non-performing loans; trends in the volume and nature of loans; trends in credit terms and policies; trends in portfolio concentration; national and local economic trends and conditions; effects of changes or trends in internal risk ratings; and other effects resulting from trends in the valuation of underlying collateral.
 The evaluation and measurement of these qualitative factors requires management to apply a significant amount of judgment and involves assumptions that are sensitive to change.